Divinyls: Career

-1980s: Formation, Desperate, What a Life! & Temperamental
+1980s: Formation, Desperate, What a Life!, and Temperamental

-Amphlett was the cousin of 1960s Australian pop icon Patricia "Little Pattie" Amphlett.
+Amphlett was the first cousin of 1960s Australian pop icon Patricia "Little Pattie" Amphlett.
 In her autobiography Pleasure and Pain (2005), Amphlett described breaking into the music scene from the age of fourteen, being arrested for busking when seventeen and travelling in Spain, and how her performances drew upon childhood pain.

 Amphlett and guitarist Mark McEntee were introduced by Jeremy Paul (ex-Air Supply) in the car park of a small music venue in Collaroy, Sydney, after Amphlett and Paul had finished a gig with their then band, Batonrouge.
 Amphlett and McEntee met again at the Sydney Opera House where Amphlett and Paul were singing in a choral concert in 1980.
 They recruited keyboardist Bjarne Ohlin later in 1980 and drummer Richard Harvey in 1981, respectively, and for almost two years they performed in pubs and clubs in Sydney's Kings Cross.
 During this time, Paul negotiated publishing and recording agreements that led to the band signing with WEA.
 Australian film director Ken Cameron saw Divinyls performing in a club.
 This led to them providing the soundtrack for his 1982 film Monkey Grip and also gave Amphlett, Paul and McEntee supporting roles in the movie.
 The group released two singles from the soundtrack, Music from Monkey Grip EP, "Boys in Town", which reached No. 8 on the national singles chart, and "Only Lonely".
 The band was the opening act at the 1983 US Festival.

 After the band's initial success, original manager and bassist Jeremy Paul left.
 He was replaced on bass, briefly by Ken Firth (ex-The Ferrets) and more permanently by Rick Grossman (ex-Matt Finish).
 Grossman left in 1987 to replace Clyde Bramley in Hoodoo Gurus.
 By early 1988, Divinyls consisted of Amphlett and McEntee with augmentation by additional musicians when recording or touring.

 Over the decade Divinyls released four albums, Music from Monkey Grip EP on WEA in 1982, Desperate on Chrysalis Records in 1983, What a Life! in 1985 and Temperamental in 1988.
 The latter two albums were also released by Chrysalis in the United States.
 They had hit singles in Australia with, "Science Fiction" No. 13 in 1983, "Good Die Young" No. 32 in 1984 and "Pleasure and Pain" which was written by Holly Knight and Mike Chapman and went No. 11 in 1985.
 Their later manager Vince Lovegrove organised Divinyls' transfer from WEA to Chrysalis and their first tours of the United States.
 They established a fan base there, without achieving major commercial success.
 Divinyls also had Australian hits with cover versions of The Easybeats' "I'll Make You Happy", and Syndicate of Sound's "Hey Little Boy" ("Hey Little Girl" with the gender switched) which reached No. 25 in 1988.
-Amphlett became a controversial and highly visible celebrity for her brash, overtly sexual persona and subversive humour in lyrics, performances and media interviews.
+Amphlett became a controversial and highly visible celebrity for her brash, overtly sexual persona and subversive humour in lyrics, performances, and media interviews.